numpy/numpy/doc/source/user/basics.indexing.rst

 There are some tools to facilitate the easy matching of array shapes with expressions and in assignments.

-:py:data:`Ellipsis` expands to the number of ``:`` objects needed for the selection tuple to index all dimensions.
-In most cases, this means that the length of the expanded selection tuple is ``x.ndim``.
+:py:data:`Ellipsis` expands to the number of ``:`` objects needed to index all dimensions.
+In most cases, this means that the length of the expanded selection object is ``x.ndim``.
 There may only be a single ellipsis present.
 From the above example::